2015 Fourth of July Bash

-The Summer session was filled with interesting and fun excursions.
+Our last Summer Session was filled with interesting and fun excursions.
 We visited the Columbia Museum of Art.
 Docent Jane Schwantes gave us an engaging and informative visit with the works of American impressionist Jane Peterson.
-We loved the varitey of her paintings “At Home and Abroad.”
+We loved the variety of her paintings “At Home and Abroad.”
+While we have discontinued Summer Sessions, we plan to continue having short and fun excursions around the Columbia area anytime during the day.

 We also visited the new state-of-the-art archaeology lab for the South Carolina Department of Natural Resources.
 The Parker Annex Archaeology Center is built on a site on the SC State Hospital grounds that was a POW camp for Union officers during the Civil War.